-This Notice describes the privacy practices of Miami Children’s Hospital and its facilities and Affiliated Entities, which are set forth on the signature page.
+This Notice describes the privacy practices of Nicklaus Children's Hospital and its facilities and Affiliated Entities, which are set forth on the signature page.
 Each of these Affiliated Entities are legally separate covered entities, but for purposes of the HIPAA privacy rule designate themselves as a single covered entity and will each follow the terms of this Notice.
-For purposes of this Notice, the terms “MCH,” “we” and “our” are used in this Notice to refer to Miami Children’s Hospital and its facilities and Affiliated Entities.
+For purposes of this Notice, the terms “we” and “our” are used in this Notice to refer to Nicklaus Children's Hospital and its facilities and Affiliated Entities.
 Each of these Entities may share information with each other for purposes of treatment, payment or health care operations as described in this Notice.

-MCH is required by law to maintain the privacy of health information about you that can identify you (“Protected Health Information” or “PHI”), to provide you with this Notice of our legal duties and privacy practices with respect to your PHI, to notify you following a breach of protected health information and to abide by the terms of this Notice currently in effect.
+Nicklaus Children's Hospital is required by law to maintain the privacy of health information about you that can identify you (“Protected Health Information” or “PHI”), to provide you with this Notice of our legal duties and privacy practices with respect to your PHI, to notify you following a breach of protected health information and to abide by the terms of this Notice currently in effect.
 We reserve the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current Notice in each of the locations identified below.
 The Notice will contain the effective date.
-A copy of the current Notice will be made available to you when you initially register with MCH for treatment or services, upon your request, and on subsequent visits if the Notice has been revised.
+A copy of the current Notice will be made available to you when you initially register with Nicklaus Children's Hospital for treatment or services, upon your request, and on subsequent visits if the Notice has been revised.

 HOW WE MAY USE AND DISCLOSE YOUR HEALTH INFORMATION